 Memorials and donations for memorial of the graves of Charles Curtis and his wife, Annie Elizabeth Baird.
 See here for pictures of grave, home on DAR historical register, efforts for stamp campaign to get Charles Curtis on a stamp.

 Topeka Cemetery Where Charles Curtis and his wife Annie Elizabeth Baird are buried

-Curtis Family Cemetery Private Curtis Family Cemetery, Topeka, Kansas (no, Charles Curtis IS NOT buried there)
+Curtis Family Memorial Gardens - Private Curtis Family Cemetery, North Topeka, Kansas

 Bldg.
 Kansas State Office Building named for Charles